aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

 description: With React 19 on the horizon, the `useFormStatus` hook is a powerful tool for handling form submissions.
 It will allow us to create a submit button that can be used across multiple forms, while it handles the form state for us.
 In this blog post, we'll create a reusable SubmitButton with `useFormStatus`.
 ---

 The React 19 `useFormStatus` hook is a powerful tool for handling form submissions.
-It will allow us to create a submit button that can be used across multiple forms, while it handles the form state for us.
-In this blog post, we'll create a reusable SubmitButton with `useFormStatus`.
+In this blog post, we'll create a reusable SubmitButton with the hook.
 In addition, it will allow us to create progressively enhanced forms that work even if JavaScript is disabled or the app isn't done hydrating yet.

 ## Table of contents